tallowandsons/craft-critter/README.md

 3. In Craft, go to **Critter → Settings → General → Generator**
 4. Enter your API key in the generator settings

+#### CLI Generator (Local Development Only)

+Alternatively, Critter also includes a CLI-based generator that uses the `@plone/critical-css-cli` npm package to generate critical CSS locally on your server.
+There are setup instructions further down this readme.

-ℹ️ For local development, you can switch to the included CLI generator or implement your own custom generator if you have specific requirements.
+ℹ️ You can also implement your own custom generator if you have specific requirements.

 ### 3. Celebrate 🎉